 Building codes can vary from city to city, depending on differences in geography and climate, but they often follow similar standards and are accessible through your local government.
 However, despite being a part of every building process in incorporated municipalities throughout the country, they're often not well understood by property owners.
 Here are answers to common questions about residential building codes.

-A newly built home will be built to code, beginning with the plans and permits and checked each step of the way until a final inspection by the city and certificate of occupancy is issued.
+A newly built home will be built to code, beginning with the plans and permits, and it will be checked each step of the way until a final inspection by the city and certificate of occupancy is issued.

 But once a resident moves into the home, that’s often where code compliance goes off track.